 If You Give Your Child Opiates, They Could Turn to Heroin

+Any normal parent would immediately insist that no, they would not give their child heroin, but they might do it unknowingly.
 These days heroin addiction does not begin in a back alley or in a cheap motel.
 It starts in a place where we normally go to feel better, the doctor’s office.
-Over the last several years doctors and dentists have been prescribing oxycodone and other highly addictive opiate based pain medications for minor sports injuries and dental procedures.
+Over the last several years doctors and dentists have been prescribing oxycodone and other highly addictive opiate-based pain medications for minor sports injuries and dental procedures.
 These young children and teens are becoming addicted and suffer from prescription drug abuse.
 Once their prescriptions run dry they begin to experience horrible withdrawal symptoms.
-To get these symptoms to stop they must find an opiate based rug quickly and for that most to heroin.
+To get these symptoms to stop they must find an opiate-based drug quickly and for that most to heroin.

 Provocative Billboards Fight to End Prescription Drug Abuse

-Many feel it is the over prescribing of opiates by dentists and doctors that has led to the heroin epidemic effecting so many Americans.
+Many feel it is the overprescribing of opiates by dentists and doctors that has led to the heroin epidemic affecting so many Americans.
 In an effort to fight back against the medical professionals reportedly responsible for turning children towards heroin, The Partnership for a Drug-Free New Jersey launched a new advertising campaign called “You Decide Before They Prescribe.”
-The advertising campaign is aimed at encouraging parents to ask questions about the prescription medication being given to their children.
+The advertising campaign is aimed at encouraging parents to ask questions about prescription medication being given to their children.
 The advertising campaign that was developed to combat prescription drug abuse is one no parent will soon forget.